 In most situations, developers tend to “own” a set of pages and do most of their work in those areas.
 It’s rare that multiple developers are trying to work on the same page at the same time.
 In the case that certain areas in an application are contention points for developers the following tips can help:

 - Store as much code as possible in files

 - I realize I have mentioned this many times.
-This was done on purpose to emphasize how most of the “version control” problem in APEX can be mitigated by doing so.
+This is on purpose.
+I want to emphasize how this mitigates most of the “version control” problem in APEX.

 - Lock pages before developing them.